MindofLinus/LukePortfolio/README.md

 - President and Director of a theatrical club on campus at UC Merced that provided the campus community with one performance a semester, either a play or a musical from 2016 to 2019

 - Ongoing Deployment of a computer game network that cultures creativity of architecture and design, for children, teens, and adults alike.
-An online sandbox environment for learning.
+An online sandbox environment for learning - visit ucmerced.enjin.com

 Skills:

-- Advanced Proficient in Final Cut Pro & Adobe Premiere Pro Video Editing software with experience in planning, production, filming, and editing post production content for large corporations (see user-reviews.org/about for examples)
+- Advanced Proficient in Final Cut Pro & Adobe Premiere Pro Video Editing software with experience in planning, production, filming, and editing post production content for large corporations (see facebook.com/UCMercedPolice 2019-2020 Search by date for examples)

-- Advanced Proficient in Microsoft Windows, Linux, Mac OS, down to the command line if prompted to use only the command line to create, modify, copy, move, remove, and structure file systems
+- Advanced Proficient in Microsoft Windows, Linux, Mac OS, down to the command line if prompted to use only the command line to create, modify, copy, move, remove, and clone file structure systems

 - Proficient in iOS Software Development using Swift by Apple in creating small apps, to small 2D games.